-The small mountaintop Buddhist community of Mount Koya is one of Japan’s most magical destinations, and the perfect place to spend a night at a Buddhist temple in shukubo temple lodgings.
+The small mountaintop Buddhist community of Mount Koya (Koyasan) is one of Japan’s most magical, if increasingly popular, destinations and the perfect place to spend a night at a Buddhist temple in shukubo temple lodgings.

 Okunoin is one of Japan’s most sacred sites, and the location of Kobo Daishi’s mausoleum.
 If you follow the lovely walking paths through this beautiful wooded cemetery, you’ll end up at Torodo Hall, which houses more than 10,000 eternally-lit lanterns.

 Most visitors come during the day, but for the more adventurous we recommend a visit at night.
 This will also give you the opportunity to enjoy a more serene Koyasan, once the day-trippers have departed.

 Okunoin Cemetery is a about a 10-minute bus ride from the center of town, where most of the temples – including the famous Kongobuji Temple – are located.

 Kongobuji is the headquarters of the Shingon sect.
 Inside, you’ll find exquisitely-painted gilded sliding doors adorned with cranes, plum blossoms, and the story of Kobo Daishi’s journey to China and subsequent founding of Koyasan.

 Also located within the Kongobuji temple complex is Japan’s largest rock garden, Banryutei Rock Garden.
 The beautiful Banryutei depicts a pair of dragons emerging from a sea of clouds.

 Just a short stroll from Kongobuji you’ll come upon another of Koyasan’s most sacred sites, Danjo Garan.
 This is a complex of about twenty structures, including the impressive 45-meter tall Konpon Daito Pagoda and Kondo Hall, where important ceremonies are performed.